Yesterday I spoke to the R.U.M group – Retired and under-employed men and what fun we had!

 Sitting is the new aging disease.

-They discovered that study participants who sat for more than 11 hours a day, had a 40% increased risk of dying within the next three years, compared to those who sat for only four hours.
-Yikes; who sits for only four hours a day?!
+They discovered that participants who sat for more than 11 hours a day had a 40% increased risk of dying within the next three years than those who sat for only four hours.
+Yikes, who sits for only four hours a day?!

 When our thorax loses flexibility, we can’t breathe properly.
 So slouching long-term leads to reduced vital lung capacity.